The big news: Xi Jinping to meet Modi at informal summit today, and nine other top stories

 - Chinese President Xi Jinping to reach Chennai today for second informal summit: This comes two days after Xi met Pakistan Prime Minister Imran Khan in Beijing.

-- Delhi Police arrests Ranbaxy ex-promoter Shivinder Singh, three others in Rs 740 crore fraud case: The police are on the lookout for Shivinder Singh’s brother Malvinder Singh.
+- Ranbaxy ex-promoters Malvinder and Shivinder Singh, three others arrested in Rs 740 crore fraud case: Police arrested Shivinder Singh earlier in the evening, his brother Malvinder Singh was caught late at night after a lookout notice was issued against him.

 - India urges Turkey to exercise restraint against Kurdish militia in Syria: The Ministry of External Affairs told Ankara that its actions can undermine regional stability ‘and the fight against terrorism’.